Issaquah Hobart Road SE and SE Tiger Mountain Road

 Identified need for Issaquah Hobart Road SE

 As part of our comprehensive plan, the county creates a Transportation Needs Report.
 The report includes a section for potential capacity projects for the Issaquah Hobart Road SE corridor.
 Today, the county has enough funding to address immediate safety issues, clean water requirements, and a modest amount of maintenance and preservation activities, but there isn’t enough revenue available for capacity improvement projects like the projects described for Issaquah Hobart in the Needs Report.

 SE Tiger Mountain Road is a two-lane neighborhood collector road that provides access to the arterial network.
 Due to the unique geography of this roadway, including heavily wooded surroundings, narrow shoulders and steep slopes, it is infeasible to add lanes to increase capacity.
 King County will continue to address critical safety issues and maintain this road.

 What King County is doing to help alleviate congestion

-NEW—King County has decided to prohibit right turns from Issaquah Hobart Road SE to Tiger Mountain Road SE at the intersection of these two roads just north of Highway 18 between 6 and 8 a.m. starting April 13, 2016.
+King County has been prohibiting right turns from Issaquah Hobart Road SE to Tiger Mountain Road SE at the intersection of these two roads just north of Highway 18 between 6 and 8 a.m. since April 13, 2016.
 Visit our project page to learn more.